bruvio/traffic_API/README.md

 pip install -r requirements.txt
 ```

+**BEWARE
+the project requires pandas.
+The docker image I am currently using contains already Pandas v1.4.2 but if you are not running the app inside a container remember to intall pandas! **

 The first time is necessary to build the Docker image.
 I provide a script (`docker-task.sh`) that can help speed up building,running and pushing to AWS images.
 The user can feel free to explore that script (there is a help provided) or just run: